-2. Theoretical Background
+2. Theoretical background

-2.1.
-Big Data: The Revolution has Arrived
+2.1 Big data: the revolution has arrived

-According to the seminal research by McAfee and Brynjolfsson (2012), "smart leaders across industries will see using big data for what it is: a management revolution" (2012, p.
+According to the seminal research by McAfee and Brynjolfsson (2012), "smart leaders across industries will see using big data for what it is: a management revolution" (p.
 5).
 Several years later, the magnitude of the impact of big data across the management world is clearly visible to everyone involved with big data.
 While information has always been identified as one of the most important value-creating factors for any organization, big data characteristics have brought information value-creation potential to an unprecedented level (El-Kassar and Singh, 2018).

-Big data differs from traditional large datasets in terms of its Volume, Velocity, Variety, Veracity, Value, Variability, and Visualization - a.k.a.
-'Seven Vs of Big Data' (Mishra et al., 2017).
-Volume refers to the sheer dimensions of the typology of datasets (McAfee and Brynjolfsson, 2012).
+Big data differs from traditional large data sets in terms of its volume, velocity, variety, veracity, value, variability and visualization - a.k.a.
+"Seven Vs of Big Data" (Mishra et al., 2017).
+Volume refers to the sheer dimensions of the typology of data sets (McAfee and Brynjolfsson, 2012).
 Indeed, big data's dimensions frequently exceed the terabyte (Mishra et al., 2017).
-Velocity of big data is the "rate at which data are generated and the speed at which it should be analysed and acted upon" (Gandomi and Haider, 2015, p.138).
-Variety is related to the "heterogeneous sources of big data (i.e. sensors embedded in machines, consumers' activities on social media, B2C or B2B digital interactions, etc.) and the consequent heterogeneous formats that the files composing big data may assume" (Rialti et al., 2018, p.7).
+Velocity of big data is the "rate at which data are generated and the speed at which it should be analysed and acted upon" (Gandomi and Haider, 2015, p.
+138).
+Variety is related to the "heterogeneous sources of big data (i.e. sensors embedded in machines, consumers' activities on social media, B2C or B2B digital interactions, etc.) and the consequent heterogeneous formats that the files composing big data may assume" (Rialti et al., 2018, p.
+7).
 Veracity is related to the necessary degree of trustworthiness that the sources of big data must possess (Mishra et al., 2017).
 Value is linked to the economic value that may be generated by an organization due to processes and technologies that analyze big data (Xuemie, 2017).
-Variability refers to the possible variations in data flow rate, processing, and data sources (Wamba and Mishra, 2017).
-Finally, Visualization concerns the possibility for data analysts to get visual insights as an output of big data analysis (Mishra et al., 2017).
+Variability refers to the possible variations in data flow rate, processing and data sources (Wamba and Mishra, 2017).
+Finally, visualization concerns the possibility for data analysts to get visual insights as an output of big data analysis (Mishra et al., 2017).

-As it is deducible from big data's characteristics, the extraction of insights from these datasets poses unprecedented challenges to organizations.
-Big data are indeed so large and complex datasets that cannot be processed using traditional database software (Maniyka et al., 2011).
-Data lakes, NoSQL data models, schema-less data retrieval, machine learning and other tools based on artificial intelligence paradigms are necessary to collect, store, and analyze big data.
-As such, organizations may define ad-hoc big data analytics processes at the following stages: data acquisition, cleansing, integration, modeling, and interpretation (Labrinidis and Jagadish, 2012).
+As it is deducible from big data's characteristics, the extraction of insights from these data sets poses unprecedented challenges to organizations.
+Big data are indeed so large and complex data sets that cannot be processed using traditional database software (Labrinidis and Jagadish, 2012).
+Data lakes, NoSQL data models, schema-less data retrieval, machine learning and other tools based on artificial intelligence paradigms are necessary to collect, store and analyze big data.
+As such, organizations may define ad-hoc BDA processes at the following stages: data acquisition, cleansing, integration, modeling and interpretation (Labrinidis and Jagadish, 2012).